UP2005991/UP2005991/README.md

 ----

+### 🧭 About

-### I'm a Student at the University of Portsmouth, currently learning Rust alongside my studies.
+💻 I'm a Student at the University of Portsmouth.
+🦀 Currently learning Rust alongside my studies.
+🪂 Working on building my portfolio :)

 ----

-### Formally Taught
+### 📋 Formally Taught

 - Javascript - University
   + Node.js